 The bottom compartment has a reflective strap that can be used to hook things onto.
 Behind it is an open-air compartment with 2 compression straps, which is a great place for storing things like a light waterproof top.

-The top pocket is about the same size as the bottom one and is big enough for things like keys, snacks, phone, wallet.
+The top pocket is about the same size as the bottom one and is big enough for things like keys, snacks, phone, and wallet.

 The main bladder pocket has a drain hole which will allow water to drain in the event of a leak.
 This is a great feature if you don’t want all your gear getting wet if the bladder leaks, which they often do.